vtex-apps/io-documentation/docs/en/Introduction/frequently-asked-questions.md

 <div class="alert alert-info">
 <b>You haven't found the answer you were looking for?</b>
 No worries!
-These are just the frequently asked question on Store Framework, and not all the questions on everything... so, we are here for you: get in touch with VTEX's support team and send us any questions you may have on the platform.
+These are just the frequently asked question on VTEX IO and VTEX IO Store Framework, not all the questions on everything... so, we are here for you: get in touch with VTEX's support team and send us any questions you may have on the platform.
 </div>